Friday, October 18, 2024

 Once you fill the crack, you can never go back

-The addition struck over 15 years ago.
-My father looked up at the ceiling of a neighbor's recently remodeled Eichler and thought it looked different somehow.
+This addiction struck over 15 years ago.
+While visiting a neighbor's recently remodeled Eichler, my father looked up at the ceiling and thought it looked different somehow...

 BEFORE: